World's End Deer Hunt

 Background:

-A primary reason for deer hunting at Trustees properties is to reduce and control the deer population and thereby improve the overall habitat health of our properties and surrounding areas.
-With few natural predators in the region, and an urban environment that mimics preferred habitat for deer, the deer population is well beyond its natural level, particularly in eastern Massachusetts.
-Research has demonstrated that at high abundance, deer browsing of vegetation can prevent forest regrowth, reduce habitat resiliency and species diversity, and eliminate certain plant and rare species, and causes damage to agricultural crops, gardens and landscaping.
+A primary reason for deer hunting at Trustees’ properties is to reduce and control the deer population, improving the overall habitat health of our properties and surrounding areas.
+With few natural predators in the region, and an urban environment that mimics preferred habitat, the deer population is well beyond its natural level particularly in eastern Massachusetts.
+Research has demonstrated that at high abundance deer browsing of vegetation can prevent forest regrowth, reduce habitat resiliency and species diversity, eliminate certain plant and rare species, and cause damage to agricultural crops, gardens and landscaping.

-The Trustees has long been a statewide leader in safely implementing controlled hunting programs for more than 22 years on many Trustees properties.
-The program was carefully designed to ensure safety and The Trustees’ decision to allow or prohibit hunting is evaluated on a property-by-property basis, guided by state laws and The Trustees’ Hunting Policy which addresses a variety of factors, including: public safety; wishes of the property donor; resource protection; human and deer health; visitor experience; and local regulations.
+The Trustees has long been a statewide leader in safely implementing controlled hunting, utilizing these programs for more than 23 years on many Trustees properties.
+The program was carefully designed to ensure safety.
+The Trustees’ decision to allow or prohibit hunting is evaluated on a property-by-property basis, guided by state laws and The Trustees’ Hunting Policy which addresses a variety of factors, including public safety; wishes of the property donor; resource protection; human and deer health; visitor experience; and local regulations.

-Based on recent spotlight surveys, vegetation surveys, regular observations by staff and complaints from adjacent property owners, we know the deer population at World’s End has grown significantly in recent years.
+Based on spotlight surveys, vegetation surveys, and regular observations, we know the deer population at World’s End had grown significantly in recent years.
 The management plan for World’s End completed in 2002 states: “Even deer, which typically do well in suburban environments, appear to be rare with no resident population” Fifteen years later, surveys conducted by The Trustees’ ecology and property staff indicate the deer population is well in excess of the desired density goals set by both the Massachusetts Division of Fish and Wildlife and The Trustees.
 Deer densities in excess of 12-18 per square mile degrade habitat and wildlife sustainability.
-Recent surveys conducted by the Trustees have documented between 16-40 deer at World’s End Reservation in Hingham, well above the desired density.
-Even using the lowest survey numbers (16 deer), the current population is double the property’s target density.
+Surveys conducted by the Trustees have documented between 16-40 deer at World’s End Reservation in Hingham, well above the desired density.
+2024 will be the 5th year we have conducted controlled hunting at Worlds End.

 The Trustees recognizes that a proactive and ongoing relationship with our surrounding community is important for a deer management plan.
 The Trustees will continue to seek advice and council from key stakeholders such as the local police chief, the conservation agent, neighbors, property committee members, MassWildlife, and the general public prior to conducting a deer management program.
 We feel this represents best management practices and responsible stewardship of World’s End.